262 Fifth Avenue

-262 Fifth Avenue is a residential skyscraper under construction in New York City.
-Five Points Development is developing the building, which is being designed by architectural firm Meganom.
-SLCE Architects is acting as the executive architect.
+262 Fifth Avenue is a residential skyscraper under construction on Fifth Avenue in Manhattan, New York City.
+Five Points Development is developing the building, which is being developed by Boris Kuzinez and designed by architectural firm Meganom.
+SLCE Architects is the executive architect.
+The structure is 860 ft high, with 26 apartments across 54 stories.

-Site history and development
+Work on the site began in 2017 when the existing structures were demolished, though construction of the skyscraper's foundation did not begin until 2022.
+The building topped out in April 2024, and apartment sales began that December.